-Circular value Circular value creation Circular value Circular value proposition delivery capture Centred on resource recovery.
+Circular value proposition Circular value creation Circular value delivery Circular value capture Centred on resource recovery.
 Main focus is on magnesium hydroxide and sodium chloride recovery.
-Economic and environmental impact quantified with KPIs derived from LCA and LCC within WP7.
-Objectively quantifying social impact is a challenge.
-Necessitates brine inputs from Evides.
+Economic and environmental impact Necessitates brine inputs from Evides.
 Evides confirms ability to provide them with interest only in sodium chloride for internal reuse.
 Evides not able to install the technology in its facilities.
 Installation for the demonstration must be moved to PlantOne.
 The location of installation for a full-scale business is uncertain and needs to be discussed with Rotterdam Port.
 Europiren confirms its interest and ability to put the recovered magnesium hydroxide back on the EU market.
-Waste heat, as input for the evaporator technology supplied by Sealeau is essential to achieve acceptable energy efficiency.
-Huntsman may provide this.
-Consensus on the ownership of the Zero Brine technologies is not reached.
-This remains an open question.
 Remains an open question.
 Preliminary ideas are generated, inspired by the RHDHV concept of chemical leasing, but consensus is not reached.
 Remains an open question.
 Consensus is reached on the need to eventually define this, once the technical results of the demonstration are be available.